 - VMware Horizon BLAST End User Experience Scorecard

-- On the next step, you'll be able to select the columns to display and to adjust the thresholds.
-You can select to filter the reports by usernames or by Active Directory Organizational Units.
-In the AD option, you can easily compare different areas of your company to see how they are performing and where you may need to focus on addressing issues.
+With these options you can easily compare different areas of your company to see how they are performing and where you may need to focus on addressing issues.

-- Next, select the related devices that represent the group of user sessions you would like to report on.
+In cases where users may have many IP addresses or Client device names associated with their sessions, be sure the option to Display Multiple... is not checked as this can alter the appearance of PDF output. - Next, select the related devices that represent the group of user sessions you would like to report on.
 For example, for Citrix published app sessions, select all of the relevant XenApp servers.
 You can also check Select all Applicable Devices and Goliath will automatically select all devices related to the report type.

 - At the next step you'll provide a report name and description and optionally assign a report owner.